TroyWilliams3687/documentos/en/documents/md_doc_system.md

 ```

+The YAML block starts with `---` and ends with `...`.
+You can read more about it [here](https://pandoc.org/MANUAL.html#extension-yaml_metadata_block).

+>NOTE: You can use comments in the YAML block.
+Use the `#` symbol.
+>NOTE: YAML is case sensitive, so be mindful when adding variables to the block.

 ## LST files

-A key piece to a documentation system is grouping documents together forming logical sets.
-This is accomplished by the `LST` files.
-These are simple text files that describes the Markdown files and the order they should appear.

-A build process can only have a reference to one `LST` file for any particular process.
+A key piece to the documentation system is grouping documents together forming logical sets.
+We accomplish this with the `LST` files.
+These are simple text files that describes the Markdown files that belong to the set and the order they should appear.
+A build process can only have a reference to one `LST` file.
 That in no way should mean that you can have only one `LST` file in the system.
-In fact, you should have many files at different nested depths to simply things.
+In fact, you should have many `LST` files at different nested depths to simply things.
+The main `LST` file can include these nested `LST` files.

 When the `LST` file is loaded for processing, if any `LST` files are specified in the list, they are input, recursively, and their Markdown files are added.